 JOIN FRESH THYME FARMERS MARKET by calling (517) 703-2103 to reserve your space TODAY!

 The project was fully completed in mid-2015.
 Trowbridge Village is a multi-building, mixed-use project created to address the needs and desires of the emerging class of young professionals, students who do not want to live in dorms or residence halls, and provides enhanced healthy food choices for all residents of East Lansing.
 The extensively remodeled 1-story commercial strip building hosts Fresh Thyme Farmers Market grocery store which is flanked by remodeled retail shops, cafes and restaurants.
 Immediately available commercial retail space is comprised of 1,025 square feet which is ideal for service retail or destination office such as an insurance office.
-The 4-story new building touts prime 1st floor retail with an end-cap ideal for a restaurant complete with available outdoor seating in a covered corridor which can be heated.
+Also available is 2,177 square feet of former restaurant space.
+The 4-story new building touts prime 1st floor retail with up to 4,354 square feet of end-cap space ideal for a restaurant as it comes complete with large, heated outdoor seating area in a covered corridor.

 "Turning Obstacles Into Opportunities" would indeed be tested as the existing center was in dire need of upgrading.
 The vision for the nearly 47,000 square foot outdated retail strip center was to add vitality to existing businesses and the neighborhood.
 The project is situated on 7.35 acres at the northwest corner of Trowbridge and Harrison Roads.
 The commercial shopping plaza included a market and a small number of retail and restaurant uses along with vacancy.
 Existing outlots for redevelopment included a vacant drive-up bank, and a vacant commercial building (formerly home to The Pretzel Bell Restaurant and Oodles of Noodles).
 Obstacles included: environmental contamination; severely poor soils; crumbling infrastructure; and deteriorating exterior walls.